Doing Translation Memory Lookups

 settings.AddFilter(filter);

-Now you add the helper function that returns the FilterExpression object.
-As mentioned above, you would like to focus on TUs where the Customer field is equal to the value Microsoft.
-Note that in this example, Customer is a picklist field that allows multiple values.
-The following sample code shows you how to set the field name and value and how to build a filter criterion:
+Next, add the helper method that returns the FilterExpression object.
+In this example, the search should focus on TUs where the Customer field equals Microsoft.
+Because Customer is a picklist field that allows multiple values, the following sample code shows how to set the field name and value and build the filter criterion:

 var fieldName = new PicklistItem("Customer");